hdima/erlport.org/src/index.rst

 .. include:: include/erlport.rst

-Please check `documentation <docs>`_ page for features of ErlPort, examples and more details of how to use the library.
+Please check the `documentation </docs>`_ page for features of ErlPort, examples and more details of how to use the library.

 .. class:: main-downloads